OneNov0209/Cortensor-Mining/README.md

-# Step-by-Step Guide to Installing Cortensor Mining AI
+# Guide to Installing Cortensor Mining

 This guide will help you install Cortensor Mining AI on your server and join the incentivized testnet.